Power for the women of Hardwick?

-As we mark the centenary of when some women were given the vote in England, we look at the different generations of women at Hardwick and what power meant for them.
+As we mark the centenary of when some women were given the vote in England, we look at what this meant for those at Hardwick.

 Who got the vote?